APPLICATION MODERNIZATION PODCAST

 Software development takes time and resources.
 One way to bypass that and achieve speed, scale, and savings quickly is to acquire pieces of architecture that have already been used and tested and integrate it into what you’re creating.

 In this episode, Martin Randolph, Chief Executive Officer at Osmond, shares how acquisitions have transformed the way in which his company develops software, how his company help their clients keep track of all existing security investments, and why flexibility is important when building a tech product.

 Episode 08: Public Cloud: The Bullet Train to Growth & Scalability with Frank Wander

 Public cloud has changed everything.
-Not only does it help companies get data centers up and running quickly, it also means people with deep expertise can take the lead on setting up, managing, and maintaining what can be an extremely complex environment.
-Gone are the days where you have to acquire servers, bring in equipment, and configure your data center.
+Not only does it help companies get data centers up and running quickly, but it also means people with deep expertise can take the lead in setting up, managing, and maintaining what can be an extremely complex environment.
+Gone are the days when you have to acquire servers, bring in equipment, and configure your data center.
 The days of speed, scale, and savings are here.

 Episode 07: Meet Nick Marcarelli: The New Host of Application Modernization